 El-Reda is a family-owned business with strong roots in the Arabic community.
 The food is broad mix of mainly Lebanese and Iranian/Persian food and I think it's the mix of cuisines that has proven to be the perfect recipe for a sanctuary where Moabit's entire Arabic community can hang out.
 The massive venue stretches along the beginning of Hüttenstraße, which is the extension of the notoriously famous Turmstraße, also known as the Sonnenallee of the North.
 This area is home to countless Turkish and Arabic restaurants, but El-Reda truly stands out in terms of size, quality and vibe.

-El-Reda are famous for their grilled meats and although these guys don’t have a charcoal grill, they still do a very fine job with their Persian meat skewers, traditionally served with rice and salad.
+El-Reda is famous for its grilled meats and although these guys don't have a charcoal grill, they still do a very fine job with their Persian meat skewers, traditionally served with rice and salad.
 One of my favourite things to eat at El-Reda is the Dudjeh, the grilled chicken skewer, served with a mountain of rice, salad and herbs where the slightly juicy and charred chicken pieces are the star of the show.
-Usually I also add a Kubideh to my order, a minced lamb skewer, which adds another level of amazing to this very honest and delicious plate of food.
+Usually I also add a Kubideh, or minced lamb skewer, to my order, adding another level of amazing to this very honest and delicious plate of food.

 Another favourite is the Lebanese El-Reda Teller which consists of beef or chicken shawarma, falafel, homus and salad.
-Very solid, and although the falafel doesn’t count to the best in the city, this is great Lebanese cooking using better ingredients than most other Lebanese places in Berlin.
+Very solid, and although the falafel doesn't count as one of the best in the city, this is great Lebanese cooking using better ingredients than most other Lebanese places in Berlin.
 For advanced eating I would recommend exploring the lamb tongue or liver served in a pita bread.

 El-Reda is a true institution in Moabit and always crazy busy, day and night.
-In the end it’s truly the combination of the buzzing vibe and very honest food that make this place one of my favourite hangouts in Moabit.
+In the end it's the combination of the buzzing vibe and very honest food that make this place one of my favourite hangouts in Moabit.
 Is the food itself spectacular?
-No. It’s much more about the whole package.
-Successfully placing a order in this bee hive of a restaurant only to sit down at one of the straight out ugly indoor tables (love the fact that they renovated the place and that it still looks old) or one of the long tables on the outdoor sidewalk terrace for a meal while having a conversation with your Lebanese neighbour is quite frankly one of the best ways to immerse yourself into Berlin-Arabic culture.
-And eating some of the best Persian and Lebanese food in Berlin in the process doesn’t hurt either.
+No. It's much more about the whole package.
+Successfully placing an order in this beehive of a restaurant only to sit down at one of the indoor tables (love the fact that they renovated the place and that it still looks old) or one of the long tables on the outdoor sidewalk terrace for a meal while having a conversation with your Lebanese neighbour is quite frankly one of the best ways to immerse yourself into Berlin's Arabic culture.
+And eating some of the best Persian and Lebanese food in Berlin in the process doesn't hurt either.